 VisualStudioCode 1.6.1 released, conveying our passion for brackets

-I'm Mandai, in charge of Wild on the development team.
+I'm Mandai, the Wild Team member on the development team.

-This command solves this problem.
+This command solves that problem

 Added ability to split editors into existing editor groups

-Editor group lock function
+Editor group locking

-By default, only terminals are automatically locked.
+By default, only terminals are subject to auto-lock.

 Changes to file name display

-Read-only files now have a lock icon.
+Read-only files are now marked with a lock icon.

 There is an extension called Bracket Pair Colorizer.

-When I hear stories like this, I think algorithms are important.
+When I hear stories like this, I think algorithms are important

 It's a little trick, but you can now use